reastmanumd/cmsc330spring19-public/Project4Readme.md

 printf(x > 100);
 }
 ```
 A regular interpreter, like the Ruby example above, would take this program and print `true`.
 But, for testing purposes in this assignment, you will not directly print the output.
 You will print through a special set of routines explained later that allow us to capture and test your output.
 Read the **Print** section carefully.
 And, for testing purposes we'll look at the internal state you maintain while your code interprets and executes SmallC.
 You'll keep and update an environment as a list of (variable,value) pairs.
 In the example above you'd start with the empty environment `[]`, update to `[(x,0)]` when x is declared, and end with the environment`[(x,490)]` after the assignment.
+(In the actual code you'll use Int(0) to represent 0.)

 If the SmallC program being interpreted is valid, we will test if you produce the right sequence of print statements and final environment.
 If the program is invalid, with a type error or numeric error, we will test if you raise the right exception at the right time.